theodore-norvell/cogent/docs/StateCharts/StateCharts.md

 Nesting creates some issues.
 The first that the machine can now be "in" multiple states at the same time.
 I.e., more than one state can be active.
 The rule for OR states is

 * If an OR state is active, exactly one of its children is active.
 * If an OR state is not active, none of its children are active.

+Putting the two rules together, we can conclude that that two distinct children or an OR state can't both be active at the same time.

 In our example, when `Normal` is active, exactly one of its four children will be active.
 And when `AllRed` is active, no other state is active except the root state.
 The root is an OR state that is always active (after initialization), so either `AllRed` or `Normal` will be active, but never both at the same time.

 When `Normal` is active an `ev?Approaches` event will change the active state of the root to `AllRed`, meaning that not only does `Nomal` become inactive, but also its active substate.

 The transition from `AllRed` to `Normal` is interesting because it doesn't indicate which child of `Normal` should be active.
-So it will be the start state for `Normal`, which is `NorthSouthGreen`.
+It will be the start state for `Normal`, which is `NorthSouthGreen`.

 If the designers decided that it is better to go from `AllRed` to a different state that can be done like this: